puls369ar/artamuses/data/blog/the-1-page-marketing-plan-review.md

 ---
 title: "The 1-Page Marketing Plan" Book Review
-date: '2024-07-13'
+date: '2024-12-18'
-tags: ['blogging', 'personal']
+tags: ['books']
 draft: false
-summary: COllection of my everyday impressions of everyday during some period of time
+summary: "The 1-Page Marketing Plan" Book Review
 ---

-I consider this book as my first one about marketing, although
+I consider this book as my first one about marketing.
+Although in some books I read like *Tim Ferris*'s [The 4-Hour Workweek]() there are discussions about marketing side of the business, but those are not fully dedicated to it.
+In this book Author explains techniques in three time staged of marketing proccess *Before The Sale*, *During The Sale* and *After The Sale*

 ## 1. Before the Sale (Prospects)
 ### Chapter 1: Selecting Your Target Market